 Welcome to The Lighthouses at Presque Isle, Michigan!

 Enjoy the romance of lighthouse life as you explore our two lighthouses and museums...

-- Old Presque Isle Lighthouse (1840)
+- Old Presque Isle Lighthouse (1840) in its 178th year!

-- New Presque Isle Lighthouse (1870)
+- New Presque Isle Lighthouse (1870) in its 148th year!

-- Keeper’s House Museum (1905)
+- Keeper’s House Museum (1905) in its 113th year!

 - Presque Isle Harbor Range Light (1870)